Leopold Auenbrugger: Biography

 His later studies were devoted to tuberculosis.
 He pointed out how to detect cavities of the lungs, and how their location and size might be determined by percussion.
 He also recognized that information with regard to the contents of cavities in the lungs and conditions of lung tissue might be obtained by placing the hand on the chest and noting the vibration, or fremitus, produced by the voice and breath.
 These observations were published in a little book called Inventum Novum ex Percussione Thoracis Humani Interni Pectoris Morbos Detegendi, the full English title being "A New Discovery that Enables the Physician from the Percussion of the Human Thorax to Detect the Diseases Hidden Within the Chest".
 It is considered a book that marks an epoch in the modern history of medicine.

 Like most medical discoveries, Auenbrugger's method of diagnosis at first met with indifference.
 Before his death, however, it had aroused the attention of French physician René Laennec, who, following up the ideas suggested by it, discovered auscultation.

 The value of percussion in physical examination was later recognized by Jean-Nicolas Corvisart, who popularized it teaching it to his students in France, and by Joseph Škoda in Vienna.
 He also translated and illustrated Auenbrugger's book in 1808, which helped to make Auenbrugger's work on percussion better known.

 Auenbrugger lived to the age of 86.
 He was especially noted for his cordial relations with the younger members of his profession and for his kindness to the poor and to those suffering from tuberculosis.
 He is sometimes said to have died in the typhus epidemic of 1798, but he actually died over a decade later.

-Auenbrugger's daughter, Marianna, was a composer and pupil of Antonio Salieri.
+Auenbrugger's daughters, Marianna and Katerina, were composers and Marianna was a pupil of Antonio Salieri.